CenterForOpenScience/osf.io/README.md

 ### Optional extras

 Some functionality depends on additional services that will not be started using the sequence above.
-For most development tasks, it is sufficient to run the OSF without these services, except as noted below.
+For many development tasks, it is sufficient to run the OSF without these services, except as noted below.
 Some additional installation will be needed to use these features (where noted), in which case updates will also need to be installed separately.